What is a Decision or Pugh Matrix?

 “Customer pain” has been weighted with 5 points, showing that the team considers it by far the most important criterion, compared to 1 or 2 points for the others.

-The team chose a rating scale of high = 3, medium = 2, and low = 1.
-For example, let’s look at the problem “Customers wait for food.”
-The customer pain is medium (2), because the restaurant ambiance is nice.
+The team chose a rating scale of high = 3, medium = 2, and low = 1 and used it for the problem.
+“Customers wait for food.”
+In this example, the customer pain is medium (2), because the restaurant ambiance is nice.
 This problem would not be easy to solve (low ease = 1), as it involves both waiters and kitchen staff.
 The effect on other systems is medium (2), because waiters have to make several trips to the kitchen.
 The problem will take a while to solve (low speed = 1), as the kitchen is cramped and inflexible.
-(Notice that this has forced a guess about the ultimate solution: kitchen redesign.
-This may or may not be a good guess.)

 Each rating is multiplied by the weight for that criterion.
 For example, “Customer pain” (weight of 5) for “Customers wait for host” rates high (3) for a score of 15.
 The scores are added across the rows to obtain a total for each problem.
 “Customers wait for host” has the highest score at 28.
 Since the next highest score is 18, the host problem probably should be addressed first.